University leaders’ role in Lean transformation.

 The challenges in higher education cannot be met by using the same old tired, zero-sum (win-lose) routines.
 Traditional approaches to problem-solving drive people apart and do not lead to the kinds of substantial or lasting improvements demanded by students and other stakeholders.
 Lean University describes how the Lean management system is a far more productive approach to improving the value proposition in academics.
 It also offers the unique opportunity to do good without doing harm.

 Written for university leaders, from trustees to department chairs, Lean University presents a proven path for improving teaching, individual courses, and academic programs.
 It describes how to create and deliver improved educational services while also improving access, affordability, and attainment.
 It will motivate administrators, staff, and faculty to learn a better way to improve academics, student engagement, graduation rates, and post-graduation student success, while also improving quality and reducing costs in non-zero-sum (win-win) ways.
 Parents, students, alumni, and public and private sector leaders will also find this book to be valuable and informative, as will departments of higher education, legislators, and governors overseeing public universities.
+And don’t forget to read Lean Teaching: A Guide to Becoming a Better Teacher and Eliminating Waste in Teaching: Timeless Lessons for Improving Teaching and Training.

 Reviews of Lean University